mwmed/secure-resource-system/README.md

 # Contribution
 Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request or open an issue for discussion.

-Once again, you can customize the Git note according to your project's specific details and requirements.
+Again, feel free to customize the Git note according to your project's specific details and requirements.